 Become informed by asking brands about who made their clothes and what is in them.
 Find a template here.
 Check the tags for this information when shopping.

-Find out more about the issues through reading (book list post coming soon!) video content such as The True Cost, online study such as this fab course on Future Learn or attending events.
-This year of course, Fashion Revolution are making their events digital, on Friday 24th April, for example, they host a live stream Q&A
+Find out more about the issues through reading - I can absolutely recommend Orsola de Castro's Loved Clothes Last, published earlier this year but there are many others, video content such as The True Cost, online study such as this fab course on Future Learn or attending events.

 2. Know Yourself